 - Once you’ve registered your url and activated your site, you will need to install wordpress.org if it is not already installed.
 Follow the steps provided by your webhosting company to do this.

 - Install a basic theme.
 Choose one compatible with the page builder you plan to use.
-I use Astra, the free version.
-There is a pro version of Astra that is not free, but since I use Elementor Pro, I don’t use the pro version of Astra.
+I started out using Astra, the free version.
+There is a pro version of Astra that is not free, but since I use Elementor Pro, I didn’t need it.

 - Once WordPress is installed at your site, install a security plugin that includes a firewall, live traffic, and an audit log.
 One common firewall is Wordfence.
 Another integrated security plugin I like is Shield Security.
 There are others highly recommended, too, like Sucuri, All in One WordPress Security, and Cerber.
 Videos are available on the web to help you choose one.
 Consider also using two factor authentication and changing the default login url that you use to edit your site.
 Some security plugins have these features integrated.
 If they don’t or if you are using a free version of the plugin which does not have these integrated, be sure to install separate plugins for these two security features.
 Don’t forget about using a password manager, so that you can use long and complex passwords.